Frequently asked questions

 Are all your woods the same price?

-No. Maple and Walnut are a 10% up charge on our pricing.
-Certain antique or reclaimed woods are also an up charge.
+No. maple, walnut and sapele are a 10% up charge on our pricing.
+Flame maple is even more.
 Cherry and oak are the same price, and are included in the basic cabinet prices shown on our Web site.
 Wood markets fluctuate and we occasionally have to make price adjustments to take wood price changes into account.
 We can also obtain exotics and highly flamed woods at an extra cost.

 Will you do custom cabinets?

 We build all cabinets to customer specification, and start with raw lumber.
-Some customizations do not cost anything, like a change in the top of a cabinet from “gallery” to “flat top”.
-Other changes like changes in external dimensions of the cabinet do run a bit extra.
+We’ve developed most of our features working with customers, so if you have something unique in mind, call us to discuss.
 Our standard cabinet measurements are all 21” deep and 63” high (with gallery top).
 Cabinet widths are 32” for the small cabinet, 40” for the medium and 63” For the large cabinet.
 Changes in width are always charged at the next cabinet size up.
 Example, a 45” wide cabinet is the same price as the 63” wide cabinet.

 I have a LOT of guitars.
 How big can you build a cabinet?